stonepros/stone/doc/rados/operations/crush-map.rst

    ``rack``, ``chassis`` and ``host``.
    These defined types suffice for almost all clusters, but can be customized by modifying the CRUSH map.
 #.
 Not all keys need to be specified.
-For example, by default, Ceph
+For example, by default, Stone
    automatically sets an ``OSD``'s location to be ``root=default host=HOSTNAME`` (based on the output from ``hostname -s``).

-The CRUSH location for an OSD can be defined by adding the ``crush location`` option in ``ceph.conf``.
+The CRUSH location for an OSD can be defined by adding the ``crush location`` option in ``stone.conf``.
 Each time the OSD starts, it verifies it is in the correct location in the CRUSH map and, if it is not, it moves itself.
 To disable this automatic CRUSH map management, add the following to your configuration file in the ``[osd]`` section::